 2. While these changes have come seemingly overnight, we need to learn what has brought us to this point.

 It’s not like the 2013 Supreme Court Windsor decision which struck down the Defense of Marriage Act, and the 2015 Supreme Court Obergefell vs. Hodges decision to legalize gay marriage came out of a vacuum.
 If we’re going to effectively understand and respond to these changes, then we need to understand how we arrived here.

 This is where Pearcey’s book is so invaluable, because Pearcey rightly recognizes that everything we’re seeing happen around us is a result of the “worldview” which people hold.
 “Every moral system rests on a worldview,” Pearcey writes.
 “We must address what people believe about the nature and significance of life itself.
 We must engage their worldview.”

 3. Thinking biblically and deeply about this subject will enable us to share the hope of our faith more powerfully.

 We have to do better when we’re talking about homosexuality with someone, for example, than just to say, “Well God didn’t make Adam and Steve, yunno.”
 That might have worked a generation ago (though honestly, it didn’t work.
-Statements like that were indicative of how little deep thinking people did about sexuality.)
+Statements like that were indicative of how shallow the Church’s thinking was about sexuality.)

-In fact, the way the world points towards as the path to happiness, it anything but.
+In fact, the practices and beliefs which the world points towards as the path to happiness, is anything but.